HOW LONG DO YOU RECOMMEND SOMEONE USES EITHER THE INNOWALK OR NF-WALKER FOR EACH DAY?

 Some users are able to walk during the first fitting, while some adapt little by little.
 Walking requires a minimum ability to manage ‘active standing’.
 Often, users must master active standing first.

-What is the difference in size between the Innowalk Small and the Innowalk Medium?
-What’s the largest size the devices can accommodate?
+What is the difference in size between the Innowalk Small, the Innowalk Medium and the Innowalk Large?

 Innowalk Small – width 62.5 cm, length 95 cm, max height 140 cm, weight 27.5 kg